camunda/camunda-bpm-examples/spring-boot-starter/example-simple/README.md

 }
 ```

-3. You can simply inject engine services in your Spring beans using `@Autowired` annotation.
+3. You can simply inject the engine services in your Spring beans using the `@Autowired` annotation.

 ## Run the application and check the result

-You can then build the application by calling `mvn clean install` and then run it with `java -jar` command.
+You can build the application with `mvn clean install` and then run it with the `java -jar` command.

-Observe log entries similar to these:
+Observe the log entries similar to these:

 ```text
 postDeploy: PostDeployEvent{processEngine=org.camunda.bpm.engine.impl.ProcessEngineImpl@6973b51b}